Isniq

-Isniq (Serbian: Istinić/Истинић) is a settlement north of Deçan in Western Kosovo about 45 miles (or 72 km) west of Pristina.
-The village is based on the plains of Dukagjini at the foot of the Accursed Mountains next to the Deçani's White Drin River and is the biggest village in Kosovo.
-Medicinal plants grow at the mountains of 2656 meters above the sea.
-Berit Backer wrote a book about the region.
+Isniq is a village in the municipality of Deçan in Kosovo.
+As of 2024, the village has a population of 2,746 inhabitants.

 History

 In the medieval ages, the village was part of the Decani monastic estate and two families ruled it.
-During the Ottoman era, the village was split into three timers (military estates) led by three knights.
+During the Ottoman era, the village was split into three timars (military estates) led by three knights (timariots).
 Many inhabitants gradually embraced Islam in the 18th century.
-Isniq is mentioned in the Lahuta e Malcis.
+Isniq is also mentioned in the Lahuta e Malcis.
 Throughout history, the Albanian inhabitants in the area lived according to codes of conduct based on the Kanun.
+The family of Isa Boletini had migrated to Boletin from the village of Isniq due to a blood feud (gjakmarrja).
 On September 29, 1998, Yugoslav forces gave an ultimatum to the Albanian insurgents in the village to surrender their weapons, and after agreeing to do so, a total of 735 arms were collected.
-Many inhabitants were also expelled and fired upon from Serb paramilitary bases.